 In both subfamilies, rolling elements on the vertical line must be centered.
-Any roll or rolls at the apex of the loop must be centered in the loop and flown on the arc of the loop itself.
-Flying the roll(s) on a line at the apex of the loop is at least a two (2) point downgrade.
-If the roll is not centered, it must be downgraded one (1) point for every five (5) degrees of the arc that it is off center.
+Any roll or rolls depicted on the loop must comply with the criteria of 8.4.2(d).
 When the looping portion of the figure is immediately preceded or followed by a roll or rolls, there must be no visible line between the roll and loop elements.
 Drawing a line requires a downgrade of at least one (1) point depending on the length of the line drawn.

-For P Loops, all partial loops must have the same radii.
-In the Reversing P Loops, the 1/4 and 1/2 loops must have equal radii, and where they join, there must be no line between the loops.
+In the Reversing P Loops, where the 1/4 and 1/2 loops join, there must be no line between the loops.
 Drawing a line between the looping segments requires at least a two (2) point deduction depending on the length of the line.
-In the 8.6.13 to 8.6.16 Reversing P Loop figures (Fig 8.5.29.2), the final 1/4 loop that returns the aircraft from a vertical line to horizontal flight must have a constant radius, but need not match the size of the other looping radii.